dam2452/2137-The-Game/README.md

 # Features
 The game has few features.

--Progress saving (best score)
+- Progress saving (best score)

--key press detection
+- key press detection

--cool mechanics
+- cool mechanics

--best score system
+- best score system

 # Rules
 The game is about keeping the number within the range of 1 to 2137.
 When you go beyond that range, the game ends.